January 5th 2022: Went to Ventanilla Nature Reserve which is mostly swamp and crocodiles but has some other wildlife thrown in for good measure.

 August 1st 2022: I take a walk to Casa Kimberley to check it out.

-Casa Kimberley was the house bought by Richard Burton for Elizabeth Taylor on her 32nd birthday.
-Full details on the website linked above.
+Casa Kimberley was the house bought by Richard Burton for Elizabeth Taylor on her 32nd birthday but has since been sold and is now a 7 suite boutique hotel and restaurant (full details on the website linked above).

 August 6th 2022: The skies open big time mid-day.